lepagea01/TrainingPlan/README.md

 as well as the following code samples:

 - [Design Patterns: Asp.Net Core Web API, services, and repositories](http://www.forevolve.com/en/articles/2017/08/11/design-patterns-web-api-service-and-repository-part-1/) blog series by ForEvolve

+As suggested by Clean architecture advocates, the code is organized in three main projects:

+- **TrainingPlan.ApplicationCore**: POCO entities, application exceptions, interfaces, business services...
+- **TrainingPlan.Infrastructure**: only the EF-based data access layer currently but other infrastructure services eventually
+- **TrainingPlan.WebApi**: MVC-based RESTful Web API for basic CRUD operations; this Web application is the sole access point for the time being

+The code also includes a fourth project, *TrainingPlan.WebMvc*: it is based on a MVC template, is currently irrelevant and will eventually be completed or replaced by a proper user-facing Web application.

 > ### DISCLAIMER
 > **IMPORTANT:** The current state of this application is 0.0.
 It is open to community feedback and contributions. **Feedback with improvements and pull requests from the community are highly appreciated and will be accepted if possible.**